 The State of the Energy Market

 As oil prices have stabilized in the last year, the statewide rig count has rebounded, with the tally standing at more than double the level seen a year ago, according to the March 31 Baker Hughes report.
 As of the publication of that report, the Texas statewide rig tally rose to 411.
 Breaking down that statewide number, the Permian Basin added 120 new rigs in the 24 weeks ending March 2017.
 Those gains pushed the rig count across the nation’s most active basin to 319 units, according data compiled by Baker Hughes.
+Employment levels are influenced by the number of active rigs, which require laborers to operate and support operations at the well sites.
 Unlike the current rebound in rig investment, employment in Midland/Odessa continues to lack any consistent momentum that could help instill a broad based turnaround, a variable closely tracked by real estate investors and operators.
 Total nonfarm employment remains more than 13%, or 23,800 jobs, below the 2014 peak.